Galicia Más: Closure and merger with Banco Galicia

 On June 5, 2025, the bank announced through its social media that Galicia Más would merge with Banco Galicia ("Galicia Bank") on June 23 of that year as part of its final integration.
 Its employees and branches will become part of Banco Galicia.
 With this merger, the bank is expected to add more than 700,000 customers, 3,000 employees, and 100 branches.
 Meanwhile, its insurance company, Galicia Más Seguros, will merge and become Galicia Seguros on June 20, 2025.

 On June 19, 2025, Galicia Más announced through its networks that starting Saturday the 21st, customers will be able to manage their accounts exclusively through the Banco Galicia app and online banking.
 At 6:00 PM that same day, Galicia Más contact channels (phone and email) were closed, and both the app and online banking were no longer available at 9:00 PM.

 Operations

-GGAL Holdings S.A. was composed of Banco GGAL S.A.
+GGAL Holdings was composed of Banco GGAL S.A.
 (Galicia Más), GGAL Seguros S.A., GGAL Seguros de Retiro S.A., and GGAL Asset Management S.A.
 S.G.F.C.I.